-end the fixed term tenancy and move the tenant to a property which meets the tenant's needs.
-In this latter case, the Council will either issue a new fixed term tenancy or a secure, lifetime tenancy.
+• end the fixed term tenancy and move the tenant to a property which meets the tenant's needs.
+In this latter case, the Council will either issue a new fixed term tenancy or a secure, lifetime tenancy in accordance with this Policy.